ArttuJanhunen/timetable/README.md

 This application shows the next two commuting connections from Ruskeasanta, Vantaa, to Eficode office in Helsinki.
 Information is fetched from hsl api every minute and updated.
 Optimal usage is to run this app on a big screen.
 It also behaves quite well on different platforms, such as laptops.
 Mobile phone requires some scrolling.
-Applications optimization included events like coding on the floor with laptop connected to 45" TV and fiddling around with CSS.
+Application's optimization included events like coding on the floor with laptop connected to 45" TV and fiddling around with CSS.

 ### To run locally